gear-foundation/ledger-vara/README.md

 2. Use arrow keys (← and →) to simulate pressing Ledger's buttons (left and right).
 3. Use the down arrow key (↓) to simulate pressing both Ledger's buttons simultaneously.
 4. The application will be automatically restarted after quitting.
 Please reload the page after waiting for 5-10 seconds.
 The server may return a 502 error for some time; please try to reload the page again.
-5. Note that application is stateful and will not work properly if there are several users at the same time.
+5. Note that the application is stateful and will not work properly if there are several users at the same time.
-6. For available APDU commands, see documentation (will be available soon).
+6. For available APDU commands, see the documentation below.

 ## Documentation